SoutiRini/CS517/README.md

 # Quick compilation
 To run the project:
 1. 'pip install z3-solver'.
-Make sure the package is correctly installed.
+This is the only package we will use.
 2. Use python 2.7
-3. Download the compressor.gcov.zip
+3. Download the compressor.zip.
+This already contains the generated gcov files for the tests.
-4. run Test_optimizer.py
+4. run Test_optimizer.py inside the folder compressor.

 # Building and compiling from scratch